go-vela/docs/docs/reference/yaml/deployment.md

   YAML keys for deployment configuration block
 ---

-The deployment key can be used to provide guardrails for deployment builds in Vela.
+The deployment key can be used to provide guardrails and custom form fields for deployments in Vela.

 By default, this key is not set.